EPOCHS VI: The Size and Shape Evolution of Galaxies since z ~ 8 with JWST Observations: Results

 \subsection{Galaxy Size-Mass Distribution}

 We plot the galaxy size-mass relation in different redshift bins, as shown in \autoref{fig:mass}.
-For each redshift bin, we separate galaxies into either a star-forming or passive population, using the median specific star formation rate (sSFR) of each bin as the separating value.
+For each redshift bin, we separate galaxies into either a star-forming or passive population with respect to the average value in the given redshift bin, using the median specific star formation rate (sSFR) of each bin as the separating value.
 This midpoint is determined by plotting a histogram of all the sSFR values for galaxies within a given redshift bin.
-The median value is then measured, and galaxies which are lower than this we call `passive', and those above this `active'.
+The median value is then measured, and galaxies which are lower than this we call `passive', and those above this `active',relative to the average sSFR in the given redshift bin.
 This is the same method we used previously for separating star forming from non-star forming galaxies when investigating trends with size and Sersic index.

 In general, we find that galaxy size increases with stellar mass, in both the quiescent and star forming populations up to $z \sim 6$, although this tends to be more obvious for the star-forming galaxies.
 We also see that the star forming galaxies at the lower redshifts are nearly always larger at a given mass than the passive galaxies, although this tends to break down at the lower masses.